Bundesverband Alternative Investments e.V. (BAI)

 BaFin administrative practice

 The Federal Financial Supervisory Authority (BaFin) has the task of creating clarity and transparency here by defining guidelines and requirements for companies and service providers that offer or use digital financial services.
 Protecting the integrity and security of the financial system for the benefit of consumers and investors is a top priority.
-Therefore, its digital finance administrative practices include measures to combat money laundering, terrorist financing, and other illegal activities.
+Therefore, its digital finance administrative practice includes measures to combat money laundering, terrorist financing, and other illegal activities.
 It also sets requirements for data security, risk management and compliance to ensure the stability and integrity of the digital finance sector.

 In addition, BaFin continuously monitors developments in digital finance and adapts its administrative practices accordingly to respond appropriately to new challenges and opportunities.
 It also cooperates with other national and international supervisory authorities as well as stakeholders to create a harmonized and coherent legal framework for digital financial services.